 Stages of Pericardial Mesothelioma

 As mentioned above, pleural and peritoneal mesothelioma are two other types of mesothelioma that are more common and therefore easier to diagnose.
 Patients with these types of mesotheliomas sometimes have the option to undergo certain treatments and therapies that can extend their years of quality life.
 Unfortunately for pericardial mesothelioma, detection is a lot more complicated, as the disease does not have a formal staging system and is very rare.

 One way that doctors can determine how far along the disease has come is by detecting the size of the tumors appearing on the pericardium, and analyzing whether they can be surgically removed.
 General cancer-staging guidelines are usually put in place when there is a formal diagnosis for the disease.

 Can Pericardial Meso Be Treated?

 Treatments available for the more common forms of cancer are often utilized for pericardial mesothelioma as well.
 Palliative treatments, such as surgery and chemotherapy are applied.
 However, because this form is usually diagnosed at a very advanced state, treatment is administered primarily to reduce symptoms.

 Pericardiocentesis is a procedure that involves the doctor using a needle and catheter to remove excess fluid buildup around the heart.
 A similar operation called “percutaneous balloon pericardiotomy” involves a balloon being attached to the catheter.
 When the balloon is inflated, it creates minuscule holes in the pericardium that allow additional fluids to drain.

-If you or a family member is a veteran who has been diagnosed with an asbestos-related illness, consider pursuing legal action against the asbestos company or companies responsible, as well as filing for VA benefits.
+If you or a family member is a veteran who has been diagnosed with an asbestos-related illness, consider pursuing legal action against the asbestos company or companies responsible, as well as filing for veteran benefits.
 Request a free case evaluation today to connect with an experienced attorney who specializes in asbestos law.